nopedawn/CTF/LACTF24/aplet321/README.md

 ```

 In order to exploit.
-The payload consists of the word `please` repeated 39 times, `pretty` repeated 15 times, and `flag`.
-This payload is designed to satisfy the conditions in the C program for printing the flag: the sum of the occurrences of `pretty` and `please` equals 54 (0x36 in hexadecimal) and the difference between the occurrences of `pretty` and `please` equals -24 (-0x18 in hexadecimal).
-After sending the payload
+The payload consists of the word "please" repeated 39 times, "pretty" repeated 15 times, and "flag".
+The sum of the occurrences of "pretty" and "please" equals 54 (`0x36` in hexadecimal) and the difference between the occurrences of "pretty" and "please" equals -24 (`-0x18` in hexadecimal).
+After sending the payload.

 ```bash
 $ python3 solver.py